 Place the wood chips in a smoker in an aluminum container (smoker box) and seal it with tin foil.
-Poke some holes with a knife and rest the container over one of the burners (the flavorizer bars actually, that V-shaped plate that covers the actual burner) on its lowest setting.
-Depends on your grill really but it’s better not to place the chips in direct contact with the burner itself or they will catch on fire or burn too fast.
-I’ve experimented with this and still try to fine tune it.
-I actually think that chips over the flavorizer bars burn a little too cool and it would be nice to be able to control the smoker box a little better.
+Poke some holes with a knife and rest the improvised smoker box over one of the burners (over the flavorizer bars actually, that V-shaped plate that covers the actual burner) on its lowest setting.
+Depends on your grill really but it’s better not to place the chips in direct contact with the burner itself for they will catch on fire or burn too fast.
+Placing them over the flavorizer bar is your best bet but I still think the chips burn a little too cool (I’m trying to figure out how to find a happy medium here).
 Remember, that burner needs to heat your grill enough to reach about 250F.
 On my grill, that means setting it to its lowest setting.
 Practice, testing, and patience to master this step.

 Finally, place the meat on a roasting rack (I use a cooling rack).
 I place the cooling rack over a hotel pan just to catch all the drippings and melted fat.
 Place this contraption on the opposite burner and keep it off.
 You just need one burner on, and that’s the one used to burn the chips and create your smoker explained in the previous step.
 Close that lid and set your timer to 6 hours.